enbraun/slate/source/includes/_project.md

  ---:     |    :----
 **id** <br>`integer` |  eRS Cloud generated unique identifier for the project object.
 **title** <br>`string` | Represents title or name of the project.
 This may be up to 255 characters.
 **type** <br>`object` | Describes the type of project.
-This is one of the project type objects which an admin user creates using eRS Cloud Application.
+This is one of the project type objects which an Administrator user creates using eRS Cloud Application.
 **email** <br>`string` | An optional email address of project object.
 **project_start_date** <br>`string` |  Date on which project is considered started.
 **end_date** <br>`string` | Date on which project is considered ended / completed.